 Outside the studio, Rebecca enjoys running, hiking, traveling, reading, cooking and playing tennis.

-Fleming Lomax, PILATES INSTRUCTOR
+FlLEMING LOMAX, PILATES INSTRUCTOR

 Fleming Lomax began ballet lessons at age 4 in her hometown of Goldsboro, NC.
 She first trained in RAD and Cecchetti Methods and then continued her training as a high school ballet major at North Carolina School of the Arts.
 Fleming earned a Bachelor of Science in Dance Education from UNC-Greensboro, Pilates Certification from the Pilates Center of Boulder, Colorado, and continually pursues post-graduate studies in Anatomy/Physiology.
 She danced professionally with Kim Robards Modern Dance Company, Ballet Nouveau Colorado, and presently with Asheville Ballet.
 During her teaching career of over two decades, she has held faculty positions at Dreyfoos School of the Arts (West Palm Beach, FL), Denver School of the Arts, Kim Robards Modern Dance, the company school of Ballet Nouveau Colorado, and the former Asheville Center of Performing Arts, among others.
 Her teaching repertoire includes ballet, pointe, modern, Dance History, Choreography, Pilates, and Anatomy for Dancers.